cits3007/cits3007.github.io/src/faq.md

 responsibility to ensure you have a reliable computer system and network connection in order to complete the assessment.

+### Can I find out what marks I achieved for a test question? { #test-marks-breakdown }

+Yes -- tests are done through [Moodle]({{moodle_url}}){{blank}}, and once marks for the test are released, you should be able to log in to Moodle and view, for each question, the marks received, the correct answer, and (for most questions) a short explanation of the answer.
+The answer explanation may refer you to content from the lectures, labs, or the recommended readings.
+For questions requiring you to write a long English answer or to submit code, you may also receive individual feedback from the marker.

+Note that a marks breakdown is not provided on Moodle for the exam.
+If you want to obtain feedback on your exam performace, you should email the [unit coordinator](/#unit-coordinator) and make an appointment to discuss the exam.

+### How can I seek clarification on the marks I achieved for a test question? { #test-marks-query }

+You should email the [unit coordinator](/#unit-coordinator).
+Before emailing, make sure you:

+- Carefully read through the [marking rubric](#marking-rubric) and any [feedback and explanation](#test-marks-breakdown) relating to a question.
+Often, these will answer questions you may have about why a particular answer was considered correct or incorrect.
+- Include a subject line which states what unit and what assessment your email relates to.
+- Include the full text of the question, the answer you submitted, and the correct answer -- this assists teaching staff in responding to your email.\
+  (Multiple choice and short answer questions are selected randomly, so if you give only a question number, it won't be immediately obvious to a recipient which question you are referring to.)
+- Explain where you have already looked (usually, the [rubric](#marking-rubric), the [answer explanation](#test-marks-breakdown), and any relevant lecture and lab content) and why those weren't of assistance.

 -----

 ## Projects